losizm/scamper/README.md

 }
 ```

-And there are methods corresponding to the standard HTTP request methods, so
+And there are methods corresponding to the standard HTTP request methods.
-processors can be added using any of these.

 ```scala
 import scamper.BodyParsers